 While brand bidding can be frustrating and costly if a competitor uses your trademarked terms, on the flip side, you can use brand bidding to your advantage.
 Bidding on your own trademark you can help you increase incremental search traffic and conversions, dominate the mobile SERP, and keep your competitors and affiliates at bay.

-The important thing to remember is that in the US, Google will never restrict trademark usage as a keyword.
+The important thing to remember is that Google will never restrict trademark usage as a keyword.

 Display URL Use

 Anyone can use your trademark in their display URL (the website URL that's shown with the ad).
 For example, this type of use of Nike’s trademark in the display url would be allowed under Google’s rules:

 Prices at Shoes Galore Outlet

 However, in response to a complaint about an Expanded Text Ad, Google

 may restrict a trademark from appearing in the subdomain of an advertiser’s display URL.
 If they restrict it, this doesn’t mean they will take down the ad, but they may remove the subdomain from appearing in the display URL.
 Google advises trademark owners can contact the advertiser directly if they have any other concerns about display URLs.

 Google only allows the brand holder, resellers, and informational sites to use the trademark in the ad title or ad text.

 Resellers can use trademark in the ad copy as long as the ad’s landing page is primarily dedicated to selling products or services corresponding to the trademark.
 The page must clearly facilitate the sale of the product and provide information such as price or rate for the product or service.